Table of Contents

-It’s crucial to measure your dog correctly for their harness, otherwise you’re running a risk of many problems and injuries.
-A dog harness that is too loose provides little control and the possibility of escape.
-A harness that is too tight creates discomfort and pain.
+A dog harness that is too loose provides little control and the possibility of escape, and a harness that is too tight creates discomfort, pain and risk of injuries.

 There are two measurements you need for most harnesses – the lower neck and chest.